Update: ‘Autonomous Driving’ section added.

 Volvo Cars previewed an upcoming electric model with the Volvo Concept Recharge at the Volvo Cars Tech Moment event on June 30, 2021.
-Several new details have emerged about the Volvo Electric SUV since then.
+Several new details have emerged about the new Volvo Electric SUV since then, including the probable name.

 The Volvo XC90 enjoys a reputation of looking like a proper SUV with conventional proportions, but the EV era calls for softer designs that provide better aerodynamic efficiency.
 The flat ‘skateboard’ platforms also allow for changes to the proportions and lower bodies.
 As a result, the Volvo Concept Recharge has a low and curvy hood, a sleek greenhouse, and a sloping roofline.
-The large, protruding wheels and the wider body give it an impressive stance.
+The large, protruding wheels and the wider body present the Volvo electric SUV with an impressive stance.

 A shield-like structure bears the Iron Mark logo instead of a traditional concave waterfall grille.
 Signature light elements like Thor’s Hammer headlight and vertical rear lamps are present on the concept, though, but in reimagined avatars.
 The unusual bulge on the front of the roof is a LiDAR sensor from Luminar.
 Volvo Cars plans to offer the production version with this equipment as standard, which means that every unit it sells will be hardware-ready for fully autonomous driving with Highway Pilot.

-The Volvo Concept Recharge features a futuristic, lounge-style interior with a low-profile dashboard, a humungous 15-inch freestanding portrait touchscreen, a sleek and compact instrument cluster, and a detached center console.
+The Volvo electric SUV concept features a futuristic, lounge-style interior with a low-profile dashboard, a humungous 15-inch freestanding portrait touchscreen, a sleek and compact instrument cluster, and a detached center console.
 Android Automotive OS powers the instrument cluster and infotainment system.
 This means that Google Assistant, Google Maps, and Google Play are built-in.
 Android Automotive OS is actually a part of an umbrella of operating systems here, called VolvoCars.OS.

 Volvo Cars is developing two variants of the SPA 2 platform, one for hybrids and one for EVs.
 The latter is reportedly a completely different, skateboard chassis, though it carries the same name.
 The battery pack lies under the vehicle’s flat floor, allowing short overhangs, a long wheelbase, and a very spacious cabin in the electric SUV.
 Also worth noting is the large storage area between the driver and front passenger seats.